 Storytelling

 Email newsletters are a particularly useful tool for financial services companies, especially if you’re writing about personal finance.
-Many forms of content marketing from banks take on an advisory role, educating readers on touchy topics like debt and investments.
+Many forms of financial content marketing from banks take on an advisory role, educating readers on touchy topics like debt and investments.
 Because of email’s inherent intimacy—it’s just you, your subscriber, and a secret list of every other BCC’d subscriber—financial services content marketing can really shine.

 But building an engaged email audience takes a great deal of time.
-You can promote newsletter subscriptions with pop-up on your website, advertise on social, and incentivize followers with a referral campaign.
+You can promote newsletter subscriptions with pop-ups on your website, advertise on social, and incentivize followers with a referral campaign.
 Most importantly, though, you have to make sure what’s in the newsletter is worth it for a reader to hand over an email address.
 If the content is good enough over time, people will come back for more.

 For nearly five decades, Money was a glossy finance magazine published by Meredith Corporation.
 Historically, reporters covered issues of great interest to America’s most wealthy: investing, the stock market, estates.
 When the publication shuttered its print version and went completely digital in 2019, editors and strategists were given an opportunity to reach into new markets.